sorbet/sorbet/website/docs/gradual.md

 1. The long tail, where typed code becomes the majority.

 For context, at Stripe we're somewhere about halfway between (2) and (3).
-We've already enabled `typed: true` in the vast majority of files in pay-server, but most methods and even a few core abstractions are not typed yet.
+We've already enabled `typed: true` in the vast majority of files in our main code base, but most methods and even a few core abstractions are not typed yet.

 There are a number of tools for managing `T.untyped` in a codebase: